ntorba/kv_question/README.md

 ```

 ### Tests
-The small tests suite was created with pytest.
-You'll need both the requests and pytest packages to run these tests (along with the requirements in the requirements.txt foler).
+I wrote a small test suite with pytest.
+You need the `requests` and `pytest` packages to run the tests (along with the requirements in the requirements.txt foler).
 You can run the suite with the `pytest` command.

 ## Dev Environment